mnara-solutions/utiliti.dev/README.md

 Deployment is done automatically when the PR is merged via GitHub Actions.

 ## Todo
-- [ ] Error when decryption of a note fails (truncated URL?)
-- [ ] Prevent private note from ever posting plaintext to backend if javascript is not enabled

 - [ ] Favicon + icon
 - [ ] Spinners when processing a large amount of data
 - [ ] Simple editor with line numbers for encode & decoder IO